Busy Hornets select Williams, trade Duren in NBA draft - WHIZ News

 CHARLOTTE, N.C.
 (AP) — The Charlotte Hornets drafted two centers in the first round of the NBA draft — trading one and keeping the other.

-The Hornets selected Memphis center Jalen Duren with the 13th overall pick before trading the pick to the New York Knicks, said a person familiar with the deal.
-The Hornets then used the 15th pick on Duke’s 7-foot-2 center Mark Williams, who they hope will become a big man who can fix some of the team’s biggest woes in the middle.
+The Hornets selected Memphis center Jalen Duren with the 13th overall pick before trading the pick to the New York Knicks.
+The Hornets then used the 15th pick on Duke’s 7-foot-2 center Mark Williams, who they hope will fill the team’s most glaring need.

-The Hornets will receive a future first-round draft pick and four second-round draft picks in the Duren trade, said the person, who spoke to The Associated Press on condition of anonymity Thursday night because the trade had not been confirmed by the league.
+The Hornets will receive a future first round draft pick and four second round draft picks in the Duren trade.

 The 242-pound Williams has a 7-foot-6 wingspan and is known for his shot-blocking ability.
-He gives the Hornets the rim protector and big man they have coveted for years.
+He gives the Hornets the rim protector — and the size in the middle — they’ve desperately coveted for years.

-Williams averaged 7.1 points, 4.5 rebounds, and 1.4 blocks over only 15.3 minutes per game as a freshman for the Blue Devils.
-He stepped that up as a sophomore averaging 11.2 points, 7.5 rebounds, and 2.8 blocks over 23.5 minutes per game while earning ACC Defensive Player of the Year honors and helping the Blue Devils to the Final Four.
+Williams averaged 7.1 points, 4.5 rebounds, and 1.4 blocks over only 15.3 minutes per game as a freshman for the Blue Devils, before taking on a more prominent role as a sophomore.
+He averaged 11.2 points, 7.5 rebounds, and 2.8 blocks over 23.5 minutes last season while earning ACC defensive player of the year honors and helping the Blue Devils to the Final Four.

-“It’s an area that we need help and we hope he continues to develop at a rapid pace.
-He made great strides his first two years at Duke,” Hornets general manager Mitch Kupchak said.
-“He gives us great size with rim protection and rebound the ball.
-He has a great length and he is a great kid who should get better.”
+“It’s an area that we need help in, and we are hopeful that he continues to develop at a rapid pace.
+He made great strides in his first couple years at Duke,” Hornets general manager Mitch Kupchak said.
+“He gives us great size with rim protection and he rebounds the ball a little bit.
+He’s a good athlete and has great length.”

+The Hornets later traded up five spots in the second round with Minnesota to select Nebraska guard Bryce McGowens at No. 40.
+Charlotte gave up its 45th pick this year and one of the 2023 second round picks they acquired earlier from the Knicks.

+With the way Williams runs the floor and finishes around the rim, he also provides an intriguing alley-oop option for All-Star point guard LaMelo Ball in transition.

 Charlotte was one of the league’s worst defensive teams overall last year, finishing 22nd in the league while allowing 48.1 points per game in the paint.
 Opponents scored 15 points per game off second-chance opportunities, the most allowed in the league.